XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-07-10-packet-loss.md

 BUG_REPORT_URL="https://bugs.debian.org/"
 ```

 So- I'm going to enable SNMP on this thing.

+!!! info
+    Yes- I realize SNMP is available for UDM models, and *PRO models.

+    I'm not paying 400$ for the privilege to "enable SNMP", or to handle 10G routing, when I have a perfectly serviceable 10G Layer 3 switch already.

 What is interesting- there is a snmp.conf on the base image.